Search Projects

 The Sandbox is an always-available default project and acts as a quick search environment where strings may quickly be run without having to create a separate project.
 The Sandbox is pinned to "My recent work" at the top of the Home page.

-The system will automatically save the input and work within each project, such as:
+Quartet will automatically save the input and work within each project, such as:

 This project-based organization allows for freely swapping between projects, pick up and continue with previous projects, and begin new projects knowing that all previous work is automatically saved to each respective project without affecting one another.